 - Residents or guests may not be under the influence of alcohol or any illicit drugs while present in Substance Free Housing.

 - Residential and Dining Services expects that residents living in Substance Free housing will confront any substance violations in their living space, hallways and entryways.
-If this confrontation is unsuccessful, contact your Resident Assistant or Police services.
+If this confrontation is unsuccessful, contact your Resident Life Assistants or Police services.

 - Residents who use alcohol and/or illicit drugs in restricted areas will receive a warning and/or be referred to arbitration to be held accountable to the community Substance Free standards.
 If residents are unable or unwilling to resolve their dispute, it may result in their removal from the Substance Free Housing community.

 - It is the responsibility of hosts to ensure that their guests understand and follow the policies and intent of the Substance Free Housing community.

 Living in Substance Free is voluntary.
 Substance Free Housing is for those students that are willing to voluntarily make a commitment to maintaining a living environment free from tobacco, alcohol, marijuana, and drugs.
 Substance Free Housing members are also responsible for the behavior of their guests, and must assume accountability for their actions.
 Students signing up for such housing must be committed to fulfilling these commitments and expectations.